 Applying for Financial Assistance 5

-Complete the Application 5
+Complete the Application

 The FSA ID

-Tips For Completing the FAFSA Online
+Tips For Completing the FAFSA Online 6

-The IRS Data Retrieval Tool
+The IRS Data Retrieval Tool 7

-Submitting Corrections to your FAFSA /
+Submitting Corrections to your FAFSA 7

+College Financing Plan

-Facts You Need to Know When Completing the FAFSA 8
+Facts You Need to Know When Completing the FAFSA 7

 Dependent or Independent 7

 Request for Independent Status (Professional Judgement Dependency Override Appeal)

 Ability to Benefit

 Transferring of Passing ATB Scores

-Testing Student with Disabilities
+Testing Student with Disabilities 10

 Information for Non-Resident Students 10

-AB 540 and The California Dream Act 11
+AB 540 and The California Dream Act What is AB 540?

-Ab 540 and The Camorina Dream Act 11

-What is AB 540?
 11

 What is The California DREAM Act / Application?
 12

 AB 130

-AB 131

-Frequently Asked Questions
+AB 131 Frequently Asked Questions

-Trequently Fished Questions
+Completing your Financial Aid File 1.4

-Completing your Financial Aid File 14
+Completing your Financial Alu File 14

 What is Verification?
+15

 Notification of Adjustments 16

 Professional Judgement Expected Family Contribution

 Appeal 16

 Cost of Attendance 17

 Types of Federal and State Financial Aid 18

-Federal Pell Grant 18